How to Officiate a Wedding Ceremony | A Guide, Timeline, and Checklist

 Get Last-Minute Questions Answered by the Couple

-- If there’s no wedding planner/day-of coordinator, check with the couple on the list of questions above, in addition to the below:
+• If there’s no wedding planner/day-of coordinator, the officiant should check with the couple on the list of questions above, in addition to the below:

-Who will bring the following to the ceremony?:
+• Who will bring the following to the ceremony?: Vows, Marriage License, Items needed for rituals and/or readings.

-TIP: Make sure to have all of the answers above added to your ceremony script so you don’t forget.
+TIP: The officiant should make sure to have all of the answers above added to the ceremony script so they don’t forget.

-TIP: Review the marriage license with the couple ahead of time so there are no surprises and so that you have time to research any questions before the big day.
-Go through each of the fields and make sure you know how to fill it out.
+TIP: The officiant should review the marriage license with the couple ahead of time so there are no surprises and so that they have time to research any questions before the big day.
+Go through each of the fields and make sure you all know how to fill it out.
 Call the county clerk’s office if you have any questions.

 If applicable, the couple should bring: